Chorus: a Programming Framework for Building Scalable Differential Privacy Mechanisms: Evaluation

-Figure~\ref{fig:scatter_plots} shows the distribution of overhead as a function of original query execution time.
+\paragraph{Results.} Figure~\ref{fig:performance_plots} shows the distribution of overhead as a function of original query execution time.
 This distribution shows that the percentage overhead is highest when the original query was very fast (less than 100ms).
 This is because even a small incremental performance cost is fractionally larger for these queries.
-The values reported in Table~\ref{tbl:performance} are therefore a conservative estimate of the overhead apparent to the analyst.

-WPINQ and Sample \& Aggregate significantly alter the way the query executes (see Section~\ref{sec:intr-priv-quer-1}) and these changes increase query execution time.
-In the case of WPINQ, the query transformation adds a new join to the query each time weights are rescaled (i.e. one new join for each join in the original query), and these new joins result in the additional overhead.
-Sample \& Aggregate requires additional grouping and aggregation steps.
-We hypothesize that these transformations are difficult for the database to optimize during execution.
-Figure~\ref{fig:scatter_plots} shows that, in both cases, the performance impact is amortized over higher query execution times, resulting in a lower relative overhead for more expensive queries.
+WPINQ significantly alters the way the query executes (see Section~\ref{sec:intr-priv-quer-1}) and these changes increase query execution time.
+In particular, the query transformation adds a new join to the query each time weights are rescaled (i.e. one new join for each join in the original query), and these new joins result in the additional overhead.
+Figure~\ref{fig:performance_plots} shows that, in both cases, the performance impact is amortized over higher query execution times, resulting in a lower relative overhead for more expensive queries.